 Do you see the distinction?
 There’s a reason why “growth hacker” has become a legitimate job title.
 The knowledge, drive, and outside-the-box thinking that growth hackers bring to the table may assist businesses of all sizes and in all areas.
 And Deepak Shukla (and his Pearl lemon teams) can be that person for you

-If you are unfamiliar with the Pearl Lemon Group, you may be surprised to learn that it is only about five years old in 2022.
+If you are unfamiliar with the Pearl Lemon Group, you may be surprised to learn that it is only about six years old in 2023.
 And that’s Pearl Lemon, the parent firm.
 Other divisions in our company are substantially younger.
 Despite this, we’ve received numerous national awards in both the UK and the US, have grown into a profitable six-figure business, and are constantly expanding.
 Growth hacking is responsible for a big part of this.

 When you collaborate with Deepak Shukla and Pearl Lemon’s growth hacking agency in London, you’ll be working with the same amazing crew that helped us grow.
 This is a group that not only can show you case studies outlining achievements they’ve accomplished for others – which they can – but also continues to practice what they preach on a daily basis.

 That last bit is important too.
 Growth hacking in London may be an accepted practice now, but it’s one that changes all the time.
 What worked last year, last month or even last week in terms of marketing, promotion, sales and growth may now be useless.
 A good growth hacker is always learning, observing and changing up their thinking.